-\$1,050,000 has been received to begin the process towards initiation and completion of initial construction.
+In FY13 & FY14 \$1,750,000 in PL 113-2 funds were provided to begin the process towards initiation and completion of initial construction.
 These funds are being used to complete the necessary steps towards initial construction.
-These steps include completion of the Limited Reevaluation Report; develop, approve and execute the Project Partnership Agreement; acquire the necessary real estate; complete plans and specifications; and advertise and award the construction contract.
+These steps include completion of the Limited Reevaluation Report (LRR); develop, approve and execute the Project Partnership Agreement; acquire the necessary real estate; complete plans and specifications; and advertise and award the construction contract.